aflemm/curlbook-website/content/_index.md

 CurlBook can track as much or as little as you want to put into it.
 Just want to track draw weight?
 CurlBook's flexibility makes it the perfect tool for the job.

-CurlBook features an extensible tags system allows you to track your own custom metrics, and every plot and chart can be filtered by your custom tags.
+CurlBook features an extensible tags system which allows you to track your own custom metrics, and every plot and chart can be filtered by your custom tags.

 During data review, filters give you fine-grain control over what you see.
-Interested trends in low-precision out-turn hits by your front-end that were missed?
+Want to see trends in low-precision out-turn hits that were missed by your front-end?
 CurlBook has you covered.

 ## Supported Devices